North Carolina Ports: A Brief History

 Despite the transition from maritime to land-based transportation modes, North Carolina persisted in its efforts to upgrade and sustain its ports.
 In the early twentieth century, efforts to develop a state port facility were initiated, culminating in the establishment of the North Carolina State Ports Authority in 1945.
 State port infrastructure was constructed in Wilmington and Morehead City, serving as essential assets for maritime trade.
 Additionally, inland intermodal terminals were established to enhance connectivity between ports and mainland markets.

 While these records offer a comprehensive glimpse into the maritime operations of the time, it is important to note that they are not without limitations.
-Many decades of port activity remain unaccounted for leaving significant gaps in the historical record.
+Many decades of port activity remain unaccounted for.
+Gaps in the historical record mean significant portions of port activity, especially regarding the trafficking of enslaved persons, remain undocumented.
 Existing documents are predominantly from the latter part of the 18th century, with sparse representation from the late 17th and early 18th centuries, mainly from Port Roanoke.

 Despite these gaps, the Port records present a wealth of information for scholars and enthusiasts interested in maritime history and the early commerce of North Carolina.
 They provide detailed insights into individual ships, their owners, captains, destinations, ports of landing, cargoes, and other relevant subjects.
 Even for those familiar with existing literature on North Carolina's maritime history, the Port Records offer new perspectives, revealing a diverse array of trading routes, mercantile practices, and traded commodities.